 In this module, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
 Topics include microbiology, contagious diseases concerning the dental team, universal precautions, barrier techniques and handling hazardous chemicals.
 Students practice step-by-step instrument decontamination using approved sterilization agents and methods.
 Students learn operatory disinfection using approved agents and methods.
 Methods for taking and recording vital signs and blood pressure are introduced.
-Students also learn about CPR for the Healthcare Provider and how to management emergencies that may occur in the dental office.
+Students also learn about CPR for the Healthcare Provider and how to manage emergencies that may occur in the dental office.
 Related dental terminology is studied.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Special considerations for the medically and physically compromised patients are presented.
-Students are also introduced to HIPAA compliance and how it relates to the dental office.
-This module also focuses on basic administrative procedures and receptionist-related duties performed in the dental office.
-Routine office procedures such as appointment scheduling, filing, mail handling, inventory control and telephone communication are included.
-Students are introduced to the legal and ethical responsibilities of the dentist and the dental staff.
-They become familiar with records management systems and learn how to take case histories and obtain information for the completion of dental records.
-Career development instruction is also included that focuses on resume writing and job search skills.
+Career development skills are also taught.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000.